 Relationships are an important part of development and future success.
 This friendship soup activity is a great way to get kids thinking about others and help them make friends.

 Building social skills is crucial.
 This friendship soup is a great way to get kids thinking about others and sharing.
 It’s healthy too.
 Even my pickiest kids ate this up because they helped make it and shared ingredients for it.

-My friendship soup lesson is based on the story of stone soup.
+This friendship soup activity is based on the story of stone soup.
 If you haven’t read it, check it out here.
 The story tells of a stranger who comes to town and gets everyone to work together for a good meal.
 I like to do stone soup with the kids during the year too, but this friendship soup is a little different.

-You can do this with a school classroom, with your daycare like I did, or just a group of friends or a family with several kids.
+You can do this friendship soup activity with a school classroom, with your daycare like I did, or just a group of friends or a family with several kids.
 You don’t have to have a daycare to learn about loving and sharing with this.